 - Send your CV to production offices – when a new production is on the go, they have a production office.
 The CVs will be passed to the head of makeup.

-- Contact media skills organisations – Screenskills in the UK sometimes has paid apprenticeships available.
+- Contact media skills organisations – Screenskills in the UK sometimes have paid apprenticeships available.

 - Promote yourself online via social networks, professional networks and websites.